Incident at Antioch: Incident

 The apostles and the believers throughout Judea heard that the Gentiles also had received the word of God.
 So when Peter went up to Jerusalem, the circumcised believers criticized him and said, "You went into the house of the uncircumcised and ate with them."

 This is described as having happened before the death of King Herod (Agrippa) in 44 AD, and thus years before the Council of Jerusalem (dated c.
 50).
 Acts is entirely silent about any confrontation between Peter and Paul, at that or any other time.

-A minority of scholars argues that the confrontation was actually not between Paul and Peter, the Apostle, but another one of the identified 70 disciples of the time with the same name as Peter.
-In 1708, a French Jesuit, Jean Hardouin, wrote a dissertation that argues "Peter" was actually "another Peter", thus the emphasis of using the name Cephas (Aramaic for Peter).
-In 1990 Bart D. Ehrman wrote an article on the Journal of Biblical Literature, similarly arguing that Peter and Cephas should be understood as different people, citing the writing of Clement of Alexandria and the Epistula Apostolorum in support of his theory; Ehrman's article received a detailed critique by Dale Allison, who argued that Peter and Cephas are the same person.
-Nowadays, most scholars agree with Allison on the matter and Ehrman himself has partially backed down from his position, stating that he is undecided on the matter.
+Some scholars have argued that the confrontation was actually not between Paul and Peter the Apostle, but another one of the identified 70 disciples of the time who was also named Peter.
+Such attempts have found little support in mainstream scholarship and have generally been ignored or dismissed.

 Outcome

-The final outcome of the incident remains uncertain; indeed the issue of Biblical law in Christianity remains disputed.
+The outcome of the incident remains uncertain; indeed the issue of biblical law in Christianity remains disputed.
 The Catholic Encyclopedia states: "St. Paul's account of the incident leaves no doubt that St. Peter saw the justice of the rebuke."
 In contrast, L. Michael White's From Jesus to Christianity states: "The blowup with Peter was a total failure of political bravado, and Paul soon left Antioch as persona non grata, never again to return."